 I saw the souvenir shop and coffee shop – both the places were a perfect coming together of tourism needs and army culture.

 There are guns and choppers on display – including the famous Bofors Gun, but I skipped them.
 These are the things humanity can easily live without.

 As you exit, you find these words facing you.

-- Drass War Memorial is located at Drass on National Highway 1D that goes from Srinagar to Leh – somewhere between Zoji La Pass and Kargil town.
+- The memorial is located at Drass on National Highway 1D that goes from Srinagar to Leh – somewhere between Zoji La Pass and Kargil town.

 - It is located right on the main road.
 You cannot miss it for its Pink walls are the only color you would see for some time.

-- There is no entry fee for Kargil War Memorial.
-However, you must show an Id proof and do an entry in the register.
+- There is no entry fee for the War Memorial.
+However, you must show ID proof and do an entry in the register.